-1. The national legislation
+The national legislation

-If national legislation grants an NS the right to authorize third parties' ambulances and firstaid stations to use the emblem, then that legislation must include all the conditions listed in Article 44, 4th para., of GC I, in particular the NS's exclusive authority to authorize the use of the emblem.
+If national legislation grants an NS the right to authorize third parties' ambulances and first-aid stations to use the emblem, then that legislation must include all the conditions listed in Article 44, 4th para., of GC I, in particular the NS exclusive authority to authorize the use of the emblem.

-It is worth emphasizing that while national legislation may not of itself permit use of the emblem without the express permission of the NS, it may restrict such use further or make it subject to additional safeguards, e.g. consent of an official agency, supervision.
+It is worth emphasizing that while national legislation may not of itself permit use of the emblem without the express permission of the NS, it may restrict such use further or make it subject to additional safeguards, for instance consent of an official agency, supervision, etc.

-2. The role of the NS
+The role of the NS